eezstreet/SWATEliteForce/README.md

 .. if there is anyone I missed, feel free to send me a message and this will be corrected.

 # LICENSE #
 This software is licensed under the GNU General Public License v2.
-You can read it in more detail in LICENSE.md.
+You can read it in more detail in LICENSE